 4 Steps to Evaluating Your Risk Appetite

 One of the choices you need to make while buying an insurance plan is whether to go for a unit-linked policy (ULIP) or a plan on the traditional platform.
 In order to be able to decide correctly, you should know your risk appetite, or your tolerance to financial risk.

-There are four aspects that can help evaluate your risk appetite.
+- Age/stage of life: Your age is an important factor that helps while deciding your risk appetite.
+It is evident that the younger you are, the more risk you can take.
 Besides that, at a younger age, the likelihood of a steady income is higher, which means that you are in a safer position to overcome any financial setback.
 Apart from that, you will also have fewer dependents to take care of.

-2) Asset ownership: If you already own assets such as real estate, gold and fixed deposits, they will serve as a ready cushion for you, in terms of financial stability.
+- Asset ownership: If you already own assets such as real estate, gold and fixed deposits, they will serve as a ready cushion for you, in terms of financial stability.
 Therefore, strong asset ownership or high net worth means that you can afford to take a higher financial risk and secure you against fluctuations in the market.

-3) Investment experience: Your knowledge about investments and understanding about the market are crucial to identify your risk appetite.
+- Investment experience: Your knowledge about investments and understanding about the market are crucial to identify your risk appetite.
 People with prior experience in investing in financial markets understand the long-term impact of short-term fluctuations in the market, hence, can take more risk.

-4) Investment horizon: Your investment horizon is linked to your financial goal.
+- Investment horizon: Your investment horizon is linked to your financial goal.
 It normally implies how long you would like to stay invested with a certain plan.
 If what you have in mind is a long-term goal, you can opt for a risky portfolio with high returns, as the risk would reduce over time.
 However, if your goal is a short-term goal, opting for a safer investment tool is advisable.
 Your decision for choosing the right life insurance product should be based on your tolerance of financial risk.
-Opting for an insurance product in line with your risk appetite ensures proper asset allocation and maximises your returns from the product.
+Opting for an insurance product in line with your risk appetite ensures proper asset allocation and maximizes your returns from the product.